facontidavide/ProtectedValue/README.md

 }
 ```

-The expected output on console is:
+The expected output on the console is:

 ```
 access by value (copy) => [x:42, y:69]